Almond Joy Layer Cake

 19. Smooth out the frosting on the sides of the cake, creating a thin crumb coat.

 20. Add about 1 cup of frosting to the top of the cake and smooth into an even layer.

 21. Frost the cake using my tutorial for a smooth cake.
 Stop just before using the paper towel, which won’t be necessary with the pattern on the sides of this cake.

 22. Use an offset spatula to create the stripes around the cake.

-23. Set the cake aside and make the chocolate ganache.
+23. Set the cake aside and make the chocolate ganache (see my tips on making chocolate ganache).
 Put the chocolate chips in a heat proof bowl.

 24. Microwave the heavy whipping cream until it just begins to boil, then pour it over the chocolate chips.
 Allow it to sit for 2-3 minutes, then whisk until smooth.

 25. Use a squeeze bottle or a spoon to drizzle the chocolate around the edges of the cake, then fill in the top of the cake and smooth it with an offset spatula.
 See my tips on making a chocolate drip cake.

 26. Allow the ganache to firm a bit, about 10 minutes, then top with remaining frosting, a little more shredded coconut, almond slivers and Almond Joy candy bars.

 27. Cover well and refrigerate the cake until ready to serve.
 Serve at room temperature.
 Cake is best for 3-4 days.